dbashford/mimosa-testem-require/README.md

 *  `testemConfig`: This is testem's configuration.  `testem-require` uses this default, which just defines the browsers to run the tests in, and then amplifies it with a few other computed properties
 *  `mochaSetup`: This is a pass-through to the `mocha.setup` command.
 *  `requireConfig` This is the configuration used by require.js in your tests.
 By default `testem-require` derives this from your project.
 To see what it derives, look at `.mimosa/testemRequire/test-variables.js`.
+* `testemSimple`: this module wraps the [mimosa-testem-simple](https://github.com/dbashford/mimosa-testem-simple) module.
+It overrides the `testemSimple.configFile` property to point at `assetFolder` + `testem.json`.
+The other testem-simple config can be updated/modified directly.
+See the [config for testem-simple](https://github.com/dbashford/mimosa-testem-simple#default-config) to see how you can use it via testem-require.